byinoen/GADIApp-backend/replit.md

 GADIApp-backend is a FastAPI web application that serves as the backend for the GADI system.
 The project follows a modular structure with separate directories for models, routers, and database configurations.
 Currently, it implements a basic health check endpoint and includes CORS middleware for cross-origin requests.

-## Recent Changes (September 10, 2025)
+## Recent Changes (September 12, 2025)
-- Created initial FastAPI backend project structure with SQLite database
+- **MAJOR**: Replaced mock authentication with complete JWT authentication system
-- Implemented complete employee CRUD operations with Spanish error messages
+- Implemented real user registration, login, and profile endpoints with password hashing via bcrypt
-- Added Spanish role-based authentication system with three mock users:
+- Updated User model with password_hash, employee_id foreign key, and proper database persistence
-  - trabajador@example.com (Trabajador role) - read-only access
+- Created JWT token utilities (create/validate) with configurable expiration and secret key management
-  - encargado@example.com (Encargado role) - full access to employee operations
+- Migrated all protected endpoints from mock headers to Bearer token authentication
-  - admin@example.com (Administrador role) - full access to employee operations
+- Maintained Spanish error messages throughout JWT implementation
-- Protected write endpoints (POST/PATCH/DELETE) with role-based authorization
+- Secured admin seeding endpoints with proper authentication controls
-- Configured CORS middleware and health check endpoint
+- Implemented production-ready configuration with mandatory environment variables
-- Set up development workflow running on port 8000
+- Added user-to-employee mapping via foreign keys for better data relationships

 # User Preferences